mohangowdatdev/OIBSIP_Oasis_Internship/README.md

 # Voice Assistant, BMI Calculator, Password Generator, and Weather App

 This repository contains four beginner-level projects created during an internship at Oasis Infobytes.
 Each project showcases the use of various Python libraries and tools to create interactive applications.
-The projects are:
+The projects are

 1. [Voice Assistant](#voice-assistant)
 2. [BMI Calculator](#bmi-calculator)